Lady from Louisiana: Production

 Republic Pictures spared no expense in making the film, with large numbers of costumed extras and recreations of Mardi Gras.
 The studio's high standard of action scenes and special effects miniatures come to the fore in the fight scenes and flood climax.
 The film mixes the romance and action with a comedic touch, with Wayne performing a light, Walking Tall type scenario.
-A 1941 Time magazine review noted the similarities between Wayne's Thomas E. Dewey type character and Huey Long.
+A 1941 Time magazine review likens Wayne's character to crusading New York Prosecutor and District Attorney Thomas E. Dewey.
+The reviewer wrote that the film "records the triumph of a 19th-Century Thomas E. Dewey (John Wayne) over one of Dewey's favorite rackets—the lottery."